exporo/sls-laravel-boilerplate/README.md

 ### Domain registration
 For registering subdomains for the different stacks we use the [serverless-domain-manager](https://www.npmjs.com/package/serverless-domain-manager) plugin.
 If you don't have a domain in your AWS account you can simply delete this plugin from the servless.yml file.
-If you use the CircleCI template remove this command "serverless create_domain" from the Deploy Jobs.
+If you use the CircleCI template remove this command "serverless create_domain" from the deploy Jobs.

 ### Smoke Test
 To test the deployed infrastructure, e.g. if the Lambda function has access to the internet or the Storage S3 Bucket does not allow public access, we wrote a SmokeTestController.
 This is checked in a CircleCi job.